dmo575/java-dmo/README.md

-# Learning abour rendering and UI
+# About

-### Right now the code here is just me messing with Java's Swing and later JavaFx.
+This is just a place that contains various examples of Java's awt package that I write as I learn it.